Pansy Companion Plants

 Shrubs To Plant With Pansy

 Pansies perform best during the cool days of spring and will die back or go dormant when the heat of summer sets in.
-Use Pansies for a lovely splotch of color at the base of early blooming shrubs like sarcococca, daphne, azalea, rhododendron, and forsythia.
+Use Pansies for a lovely splotch of color at the base of early blooming shrubs like sarcococca, daphne, azalea, spirea, and forsythia.
 Either pick colors in matching hues to create a harmonious look, or get crazy and randomly plant an eclectic mix of colors to banish the winter ho-hums.

 Perennials To Plant With Pansy

 Pansies grow well in a wide variety of soil textures and pH levels, so finding perennial companions is quite simple.
-Spring bulbs, iris, bleeding hearts, columbine, lupines, and hardy primrose all bloom when Pansy is actively growing early in the spring.
+Spring bulbs, iris, phlox, bleeding hearts, columbine, lupines, and hardy primrose all bloom when Pansy is actively growing early in the spring.
 Plant Pansies as a ground cover at the front of a bed to help suppress early weeds.
 In hot areas, Pansies bloom in fall and winter and look good with late-blooming perennials such as asters, mums, tall sedum, and low-growing ornamental grass.
 Pansies will withstand gentle frosts alongside the mums and are indispensable for late fall color.

 Annuals To Plant With Columbine